UTSASRG/Scaler/docs/ReadMe.md

 3. How to combine callstack.
 If call the same API.
 4. Perf's data doesn't consider thread contention.
 Thread imbalance problem.
 5. Categorize thread types, group similar threads together.
+6. If we have thousands of threads that belongs to multiple types.
+How could we present thread imbalance problem based on thread type.
+How to present the waiting time and normal execution time if there's synchornization inside.
+7. How to present thousands of function calls.

 # Ideas